 Be realistic and don’t make promises you can’t fulfill

-Here’s an example that follows these tips.
-Caterpillar is the world’s leading manufacturer of mining and construction equipment.
+Here’s an example that follows these tips, courtesy of Caterpillar, the world’s leading manufacturer of mining and construction equipment.
 Clearly, the company operates in a unique niche, and its statement could easily have a lot of professional terms.
-But instead, Caterpillar has this:
+But instead, Caterpillar went with the following:

 "To enable economic growth through infrastructure and energy development, and to provide solutions that support communities and protect the planet."